craigbuckler/theanimalsays2025/src/content/03_clothes/#index.md

 All clothing is sustainably made with GOTS certified soft organic cotton and printed using renewable energy in the UK in partnership with Teemill based on the Isle of Wight.

 Shipped in eco-friendly packaging, which your children can colour in afterwards.
-These colourful eco-friendly designs are perfect for playtime, storytime or wild adventures!
+These colourful eco-friendly designs are perfect for playtime, story time or wild adventures!

 ## Designed with care